ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/README.md

 **How It Works:**

-1. Claude Desktop reads configuration on startup
+1. Cursor IDE reads configuration on startup
 2. Launches each server as a subprocess
 3. Connects via stdio transport
 4. AI can now use your server's tools, resources, and prompts